 The noodles are typically stir fried with pork, beef or even shrimp, along with some Asian veggies and greens, and the dish is known for its dark brown color.

-- Pork – We like pork tenderloin for this recipe, as it yields juicy, tender bites.
+- Pork – I like pork tenderloin for this recipe, as it yields juicy, tender bites.
 Cut it against the grain into thin strips.
 You can also use pork loin, or swap the meat.
-We will give you some meat variations later.
+I will give you some meat variations later.

 - Veggies & aromatics – Shiitake mushrooms (you can use any other mushrooms too), baby bok choy and garlic.